 “No,” Lex says.
 “We’re looking into touch-sensitivity, but that advancement’s several generations away.
 We talked about that.”
 Corben is confused.
 His mind doesn’t work the way he thinks it should.
 He feels hungry… but is told he can’t eat.
 His ex-wife attended the procedure, but he’s distressed he can’t smell, can’t feel the warmth of her hand.
 She’s also stand-offish; they’re friendly, but he doesn’t seem to remember she’s his ex.
 Everything feels alienating.
 He claims to need air, and accidentally tears a door off its hinges on his way outside.
 “He actually doesn’t,” Lex says to the reporters, “but it is quite an adjustment.
 If you’ll excuse me.”

 Corben is having a full-fledged freakout when Lex gets outside.
 He doesn’t understand, doesn’t remember what he agreed to, and how much Lex might have been coloring outside the lines.
-Lex is trying to play to the crowd, how much this advancement could mean to all sorts of people, but Corben is becoming increasingly unstable and violent, eventually smashing a car so it folds like a hard-shell taco and flinging it into the air, where it’s caught by Superman.
+Lex is trying to play to the crowd, how much this advancement could mean to all sorts of people, but Corben is becoming increasingly unstable and violent, eventually smashing a car so it folds like a hard-shell taco.
+The gas in the car’s tank explodes, sending a spray of metal shrapnel that shreds Corben’s synthetic skin.
+He screams, flinging the remains of the car into the air, where it’s caught by Superman.

 “You’ll come around,” Superman says, but the way he says it, it’s full of warmth and cheer- he’s not full of himself, he’s just full of hope, for both of them, and their friendship.